philipmulcahy/azad/README.md

 ## Common problems, with some fixes

+*If you've not read through this document (and indicated that you've done so in the help request, your ticket may be closed without further comment).*

+### No orders shown even though you know there should be some

+Clear amazon cookies: open chrome://settings/siteData and type amazon in the search box, then delete them all.
+This will log you out.
+Then log back in and try again.

 ### Out of date cache data

 #### How could this have happened to me?